MadexTech/madex-cordova-demo/README.md

-# Madex Unity Demo App
+# Madex Cordova Demo App

 Application demonstrating how the SDK works